judnich/TupleMarkup/README.md

     [ a b c ~ 1 2 3 ~ x ~ y ~ z ]

-is equivalent to:
+is equivalent to the following (note how the last three delimited sections are not tuple-ized):

     [ [a b c] [1 2 3] x y z ]

-Note how with "~" the last three delimited sections containing only one item were not list-ized.

 You can also write empty tuples if you wish: "[]".
 Empty tuples will also be generated with the "|" delimiter if you delimit nothingness: "[|]" is equivalent to "[[][]]".

+Line comments are supported.
+Simply prefix the comment with "~~".
+For example:

+    ~~ This is a line comment example.

 That's it!
 You now know 100% of TML.